joshshipton/joshshipton.com/create/posts/hashtableinprolog.md

 TITLE="hash table from scratch in prolog (boo)" LINK="hashtable-in-prolog"
 IS_DRAFT=F
-IS_POPULAR=F
+IS_POPULAR=T
 ----------

-I'm currently [knowledge representation](https://en.wikipedia.org/wiki/Knowledge_representation_and_reasoning) at university, a part of this unit is logic programming for which we use [Prolog](https://en.wikipedia.org/wiki/Prolog).
-I seriously dislike Prolog as a programming language. i find it unnatural to work with and it's quirks irritate me. but this definitely a skill issue (see below image) in an attempt to try to mend my broken relationship with the language i decided to build a data structure from scratch in it (aka procrastinate from actually studying for my exams). i chose hash maps because theyre easy to understand, i like them and O(1) insertion and retrieval time is sexy.
+i'm currently taking [knowledge representation](https://en.wikipedia.org/wiki/Knowledge_representation_and_reasoning) at university, a core part of this unit is logic programming for which we use [Prolog](https://en.wikipedia.org/wiki/Prolog). i seriously dislike Prolog as a programming language. i find it unnatural to work with and it's quirks irritate me. but this definitely a skill issue (see below image) in an attempt to try to mend my broken relationship with the language i decided to build a data structure from scratch in it (aka procrastinate from actually studying for my exams). i chose hash maps because theyre easy to understand, i like them and O(1) insertion and retrieval time is sexy.

 <img class="center" src="https://rdxhiwxfooidvexdrgxs.supabase.co/storage/v1/object/public/images/skill-issue-always.jpg" alt="everything is a skill issue"></img>

-before I dive into my hash table here are some of my FAVORITE Prolog quirks /s
+before i dive into my hash table here are some of my FAVORITE Prolog quirks /s

-1. = is different
+### "=" is different

 ```prolog
 % = is for unification, not assignment
 X = 5.         % Unifies X with 5